 In about 15% of infants with gastroschisis, there will not be enough room in the belly to put all the intestines back right away.
 In these cases, surgeons put the intestines in a bag that is attached to the baby’s belly.
 The intestines are squeezed back inside over 5 to 10 days.
 This lets the belly stretch and prevents damage to other organs.

 After Surgery for Gastroschisis

-After surgery, it may take anywhere from one week to several months for your baby’s intestines to start working well.
-Your baby will likely have to get feedings through a tube that goes into a large vein (central line) or a tube that passes through the nose or mouth into the stomach (nasogastric tube, NG tube; or orogastric tube, OG tube).
-We will give your baby pain medicine to make them comfortable.
+It can take anywhere from one week to a few months for your baby’s intestines to start working.
+Your baby will likely need to be fed through a tube that goes into a large vein (central line) or a tube that passes through the nose or mouth into the stomach (nasogastric tube, NG tube; or orogastric tube, OG tube).
+We will give your baby medicine to reduce pain.

 How severe your baby’s gastroschisis is and how long they will stay in the hospital can vary.
 After surgeons place the intestine back into the belly, your baby will need to be in the hospital until they can eat well.
 The average length of stay in the hospital for gastroschisis is about a month and a half.